AxtMueller/Windows-Batch-Deployment/README.md

 4. The client protects itself against unauthorized uninstallation.
 The self-protection feature takes effect after rebooting (when the installation is complete, all features except the self-protection will work; and then reboot, all features will work).
 If debug mode is enabled, the self-protection feature will be disabled.
 If you are interested in this feature, please check [this page](https://github.com/AxtMueller/Windows-Batch-Deployment/issues/1).

 ### How to configure and install WBD?
 1. Edit “InstallClient.bat”, fill in the IP address or domain name (including port) of your server.
 Note: If you use WBD on the wide area network (WAN), you must have a server.
-If you only use WBD on the local area network (LAN, such as at home), you can use your own PC.
+If you only use WBD on the local area network (LAN, such as at home), you can use your own PC as a server.
 2. Run “InstallClient.bat” on the computers that you need access remotely.

 ### How to access the systems with WBD installed?